 Navajo Nation

-The Navajo Nation, located in the northeastern part of the state, is the largest reservation in the country, covering over 27,000 square miles.
-The Navajo people have a rich and complex history, and visitors to the reservation can learn about traditional crafts such as weaving, silversmithing, and basket-making, as well as sample traditional foods such as fry bread.
-The Navajo Nation has several important landmarks, including Monument Valley and Canyon de Chelly.
+The Navajo Nation, located in the northeastern part of the state, is the largest reservation in the country, covering over 27,000 square miles. traveling from Phoenix to Flagstaff The Navajo people have a rich and complex history, and visitors to the reservation can learn about traditional crafts such as weaving, silversmithing, and basket-making, as well as sample traditional foods such as fry bread. traveling from Phoenix to Flagstaff The Navajo Nation has several important landmarks, including Monument Valley and Canyon de Chelly.

 Hopi Reservation